standard-for-public-code/standard-for-public-code/introduction.md

 * The Standard for Public Code does this by:
     * setting out a common terminology for public code development
     * establishing measures to help develop high quality public code
-    * providing guidance on how to implement the standards
+    * providing guidance on how to fulfill its criteria and operationalise compliance

 ## Who this is for